Char-Aznable/GDBKokkos/README.md

 array](https://numpy.org/doc/stable/user/basics.rec.html#structured-arrays).
 For
 nested struct or class as in the example, each level of nesting class will be represented as a level of tuple parenthesis.
 Array member of a class will be rendered as python list with brackets.
+However, this is a default limit on how deep the recursion will go to pick up the nested struct in a view value type, which can be control by the `--depthMax` option of `printView`, which defaults to 3.
+Any struct nested below `depthMax` level will be rendered as byte string of the same size as the struct.

 ## Interoperation with python